There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Willis Creek Slot Canyon

 The next day, head down Skutumpah Road and hike the Willis Creek Slot Canyon.
 This is an easy 3+ mile trail.
+It sounds long but it’s one of the best easy hikes in Utah.
 If you just do the narrows sections, it will be about three miles but you can go past that if you want.

 I would plan 2-3 hours for this hike and I would do it earlier in the morning because it can get busy.
 We went early-ish and didn’t see tons of people on our way in but passed a lot as we were leaving.